 * NORD (National Organization for Rare Diseases) states that dental hygienists and others working with mercury should be aware that brain damage, asthma, pneumonia, and other health conditions have been found linked to breathing in mercury vapors.

 We facilitate chemical and heavy metal toxin removal based upon toxicity testing and provide treatment via customized chelation and targeted neurotoxin holistic detox protocols.
 The detoxification protocol used by Alternative to Meds Center was designed for people who have accumulated toxins and is tailored to specifically remove those toxins.

 Chelation agents are proteins that can bind heavy metals.
 Chelation means “claw-like.”
-A chelator is a protein that has a higher affinity for the heavy metal than does the fatty tissue and will grab the toxin like a claw.
+A chelator is a protein that has a higher affinity for the heavy metal than does the fatty tissue and will grab or “claw” the toxin.
 A protein chelate, such as DMPS, binds the heavy metal toxin and allows it to be escorted out of the body via the elimination pathways.

 By identifying which toxins a resident is burdened by, chelating those toxins, and conjugating them so that they can then be safely eliminated, we consistently help some truly broken people get healthy and remain so.

 If you would like to determine if you have one or more genetic polymorphism factors, we can help you find out.
 Please contact us today for more information on this or any other aspect of the Alternative to Meds Center natural mental health treatment.
 We will take time to speak with you about the benefits of Orthomolecular Medicine used every day at Alternative to Meds Center.